Shift3/dj-starter/{{ cookiecutter.project_slug }}/README.md

 $ pytest
 ```

+> Make sure you store the credentials files `staging.tfvars` in a secure location (as it is not committed to the repository).
+Internally we use [Zoho Vault](https://www.zoho.com/vault) for secure credential storage.

 ## The Batteries

 The starter project is **Batteries Included**, meaning it comes with lots of helpful feature preinstalled for you, to make your life as a developer easier.
 What follows is a list of what we include and where to find more information about them.